 The cold air can also cause airway changes in individuals who don’t have asthma.
 Perhaps surprisingly, a disproportionately large proportion of endurance athletes such as skiers, swimmers and long-distance runners have asthma, due to the repeated cooling and drying of air in the airways.

-If your exercise does trigger your asthma symptoms, you shouldn’t just give up.
 If you look after yourself and take your medication as instructed you should be able to control the condition and still enjoy exercise.
 Speak to your doctor to see if your dose needs adjusting.
 Exercise can help to improve the health and stamina of your lungs as well as boosting your immune system, so you should be able to fight off infections like coughs and colds.
 There are many famous athletes who have asthma, so you shouldn’t let it stop you doing the things you love.

 Although asthma can affect the way you breathe and it may be triggered by factors such as the cold weather and exercise, looking after your body will allow you to carry on doing the things you enjoy.

 - D’ Amato, M et al. (2018).
 The Impact of Cold on the Respiratory Tract and its Consequences to Respiratory Health.
 Clinical and Translational Allergy: 8: (20).